deadlyvipers/dojo_rules/introduction.md

-Hi, I am Mihai and I like Java.
+Hi, I am Mihai and I like JavaScript